Brewers increase wild-card lead, beat Pirates 10-1

 TRAINER’S ROOM

 Pirates: C Elias Diaz left in the fourth inning with a right knee injury, sustained while stopping a pitch in the dirt.
+“He got looked at by our doctor, he’s being treated and we’ll know more tomorrow morning,” Hurdle said.

 UP NEXT